Be aware of Acas imitators

 Have you been approached by anyone claiming to be working in association with Acas?

-We have recently received complaints, mainly from employers, about companies contacting them who say they are part of and/or acting on behalf of Acas.
-They typically offer initial advice which they don't charge for but then ask people to sign up to a long-term, often expensive contract for employment and/or health and safety advice.
+We sometimes receive complaints, mainly from employers, about companies contacting them who say they are part of and/or acting on behalf of Acas.
+They typically offer free initial advice but then ask you to sign up to a long-term, often expensive contract for employment and/or health and safety advice.
 Here are some points to help you avoid Acas Imitators:

-If you receive a call from a company claiming to be associated with us or someone gives you the number for the Acas Helpline or if you are simply looking for us on internet search engines, please check the contact details carefully to ensure they are ours (see above).
+If you receive a call from a company claiming to be associated with us or if you are simply looking for us on the internet, please check the contact details carefully to ensure they are ours:

 - If someone offers you free initial advice and then asks you sign up to a contract for ongoing advice and assistance - it's not us.
 We don't charge for ongoing advice from our Helpline or access to our website.

-Have you had an experience with an Acas Imitator?
+Are you concerned about an experience with a possible Acas Imitator?

-Tell us and we'll do our best to put a stop to it now!
-Write to the regional director for your region or call our helpline.
+Tell us and we'll do our best to put a stop to it now.
+Write to us using our Comments, Complaints and Compliments facility or call our helpline.
 If possible, please provide the following information:

-- What they actually said (specific words, phrases etc) about Acas and their connection with Acas? - Please keep any documentary evidence you may have.
+- And most importantly, what they actually said to you (specific words, phrases etc) about Acas and their connection with Acas? - Please keep any documentary evidence you may have.